DOLL PARTS

 A chance encounter can change your life...

-In this brief interactive fiction set in Wyoming circa 1890, play as Gabe Wesson, a solitary ranch hand who dreams of escaping his mundane, little life on Hobbes Ranch.
+In this short interactive fiction set in Wyoming circa 1890, play as Gabe Wesson, a solitary ranch hand who dreams of escaping his mundane, little life on Hobbes Ranch.
 One day, everything changes when a bloodied stranger tries to kill him.This project was created for my Narrative Design course and was my first time using Twine.

 Growing up is scary...

 Phoebe is a thirteen year old girl who, on the day of her mother’s funeral, gets her first period.
 In the absence of a maternal figure, Dolly comes to life to help guide her human companion through the horrifying changes of girlhood.
-The story highlights not only the biological changes of puberty, but the emotional weight of navigating a changing body, isolation, and the grief of losing a parent; these stressors manifest through the environment to create a visceral, body horror experience.Made with love by Stella Barbagiannis, Lilli Harris, and Vivian Sun.The initial idea for this project came to me as I was looking at my sock monkey my friend had made for me.
+The story highlights not only the biological changes of puberty, but the emotional weight of navigating a changing body, isolation, and the grief of losing a parent; these stressors manifest through the environment to create a visceral, body horror experience.The initial idea for this project came to me as I was looking at my sock monkey my friend had made for me.
 I imagined him in a 3D platformer where you play as a doll with limbs you can swap out with found objects to traverse a landscape and solve puzzles.
 Around this time I recently watched the David Lynch film Eraserhead and was captivated by how Lynch portrayed his fears about fatherhood.
 I pitched this to my friend Lilli and we toyed with this concept, reminiscing on the feelings of anxiety and loneliness brought about by puberty.
-Eventually we scrapped the initial mechanic of detachable limbs for a more narrative-driven story that evolved into a tribute to our childhoods.The first and second levels explore the experiences of getting your first period and relentless hormonal acne, respectively.
+Eventually we scrapped the initial mechanic of detachable limbs for a more narrative-driven story that evolved into a tribute to our childhoods.
+We later recruited Vivian as we felt her creepy, surreal artstyle would help bring our vision to life.The first and second levels explore the experiences of getting your first period and relentless hormonal acne, respectively.
 Phoebe's insecurities consume her and take over her environment, altering it to reflect her distressed mental state.
-As the protagonist, Dolly, you traverse the treacherous, surreal landscape to pop pimples and avoid drowning in blood to help guide Phoebe through this emotionally confusing time.As the narrative lead on Doll Parts, I am responsible for constructing the narrative and writing the diary entries that contextualize the levels.
-I am also the producer on this project, which includes distributing tasks between my group members and making sure they get completed according to schedule; I established a game development timeline with weekly goals to accomplish leading up to our showcase at GDC.
-I am also working on level, audio, and UI design.
+As the protagonist, Dolly, you traverse the treacherous, surreal landscape to pop pimples and avoid drowning in blood to help guide Phoebe through this emotionally confusing time.
+The third level reflects the distress an adolescent can feel when faced with familial conflict and isolation.

 GDC 2025 playtesters & giving a talk at the New York State booth about our development process.